Tennis Techniques – An Overview

-Football is indeed my passion and Lionel Messi, much like Diego Maradona, from a previous era, is its undisputed emperor.
+Football is my passion, and Lionel Messi, like Diego Maradona, from a previous era, is its undisputed emperor.
 And he’s only in his early twenties…

 It’s amazing what the little man can do, quite frankly.
 FC Barcelona and the Argentine football team are blessed to have such a humble yet talented player amidst its ranks.
 Talent that has only improved with more hard work and by perfecting one’s footballing technique.

-Speaking of technique, every game requires you to learn the rudiments first before you can move on to adding your own unique style on the game.
+Speaking of technique, every game requires you to learn the rudiments before you can move on to add your unique style to the game.
 And the same applies to tennis techniques as well…

 Tennis – An Introduction to the Game